-A children’s Hospice center for the Philippines
+A children’s Hospice and Wellness center for the Philippines

-Adonai's Mercy House Children’s Hospice will provide care and support for babies, children and young people who have life-limiting and life-threatening conditions, enabling them to live life as fully as possible until they are called home.
+Adonai's Mercy House Children’s Hospice and wellness center will provide care and support for babies, children and young people who have life-limiting and life-threatening conditions, enabling them to live life as fully as possible until they are called home.
 Adonai's Mercy House currently serves families throughout the Quezon City and Metro Manila locations, with education, Seeking financial assistance from government agencies, Medical care and support to families during their child’s life.
 We also help thru spiritual guidance, coming to terms helping to face the future with hope after the death of their child and throughout bereavement process.

 Our goal is to build a hospice center and transitional home where these children are not surrounded by strangers in a large open room as they fight their perspective diseases.
 We hope to help bring a private, intimate setting with their families and friends, surrounded by love as they transition through their disease or in many cases to the next life.
 With your help we can bring Adonai's Mercy House™ to a reality.